Quicksilver by Callie Hart book summary cover, featuring a tearful warrior, purple butterflies, and a moody forest backdrop.

 Quicksilver Chapter 22: The Itch

-Archer suddenly materializes with refreshments and mentions he may have overheard a disturbance.
+Archer materializes suddenly with refreshments and mentions he may have overheard a disturbance.
 Saeris tells him she was moving furniture and goes back inside.

 Quicksilver Chapter 23: Ticking Clock